 Experts warn that global warming is affecting the growth of cocoa beans, which means that my worst dream could very soon be realized: We're in the midst of a chocolate crisis, people, because chocolate could soon be extinct, Express reported.
 Like, in 32 years.
 Yup, in 32 years, there may not be any chocolate left on the planet.
 Let that sink in...

 But rising global temperatures are making it evermore difficult to grow the trees, according to Express.
 The moisture-sucking heat is putting them under so much threat, experts believe that the plant will soon be impossible to grow.
 Côte d’Ivoire and Ghana, where more than 50 percent of the world's cocoa is produced, are both slated to face a 3.8-degree Fahrenheit increase in temperatures and drier conditions by 2050, Forbes reported.
-This means that farmers will have to move their cacao trees to more than 1,000 feet up into mountainous terrain, which is largely preserved for wildlife, according to the National Oceanic and Atmospheric Administration.
+This means that farmers will have to move their cacao trees over 1,000 feet up into mountainous terrain, which is largely preserved for wildlife, according to the National Oceanic and Atmospheric Administration.
 Competition for land will be stiff.

 Stiff but crucial — you know, to keep giving farmers the work and to keep placating many of us chocolate consumers.
 According to Express, the average westerner eats 286 bars of chocolate every single year; the demand for chocolate actually outstrips supply, so Africa has had to recently up its intake to better align with the demand in Europe and North America.